US Open 2016: Kerber, Monfils make semis

 Kerber won a grueling first set, then eased to victory Tuesday against Vinci in New York, 7-5 6-0, to advance to the semifinals, where she will be joined by an ultra-sharp Gael Monfils.
 Monfils progressed in the men's draw by downing an understandably fatigued countryman, Lucas Pouille, 6-4 6-3 6-3, to keep alive France's chances of producing a first men's grand slam winner since 1983.

-Twelve months ago it was the same Vinci who engineered one of the biggest surprises in tennis history by defeating Williams in the semifinals to end the American's bid to become the first player since Steffi Graf in 1988 to achieve a calendar-year grand slam.
+Twelve months ago, Vinci engineered one of the biggest surprises in tennis history by defeating Williams in the semifinals to end the American's bid to become the first player since Steffi Graf in 1988 to achieve a calendar-year grand slam.

-Topping the second-ranked Kerber wouldn't have been as much of a shock -- but still would have been plenty unexpected given the German won her first major this year after overcoming Williams in the Australian Open final in January and playing her tough in July's Wimbledon final.
+Topping the second-ranked Kerber wouldn't have been as much of a shock -- but still would have been plenty unexpected given the German won her first major this year after overcoming Williams in the Australian Open final in January and tested her in July's Wimbledon final.
 Kerber, too, won silver in singles at the Olympics in Rio.

-Kerber eventually figured out how to cope with Vinci's unorthodox game that includes a wicked backhand slice -- the eighth-ranked Italian will rue not serving out the first set at 5-4 -- and is now assured top position in the rankings on Monday if Williams does not reach the final.
+Kerber eventually figured out how to cope with Vinci's unorthodox game that includes a wicked backhand slice -- the eighth-ranked Italian will rue not serving out the first set at 5-4 -- and will be assured top position in the rankings on Monday if Williams does not reach the final.

 Williams, who on Monday became the all-time leader in grand slam wins, plays Simona Halep in their quarterfinal Wednesday.

 If, as anticipated, Kerber and Williams face off in Saturday's final, the winner is No. 1 on Monday.
 As it stands, Williams sits atop the rankings for a 186th consecutive week this week to tie Graf, Kerber's idol, for the all-time women's lead.